godot-escoria/escoria-docs/api/supporting_classes/Escoria.md

 #### Returns

-Returns Nothing.
+Returns ESCExecution.
 Waits for the event to finish before returning. (`Variant`)

 % ...
 ---